Balsamic Roasted Beet Salad

 Instructions

-• Place into the oven and roast for 55-65 minutes, or until tender when poked with a knife.
+- Place in a small baking dish and into the oven for 55-65 minutes, or until tender when poked with a knife.

-• While the beets roast, make the balsamic vinaigrette by combining the vegetable oil, olive oil, balsamic vinegar, and Dijon mustard together in a small jar.
+- While the beets roast, make the balsamic vinaigrette by combining the vegetable oil, olive oil, balsamic vinegar, and Dijon mustard in a small jar.
 Season with sea salt and freshly cracked pepper, to taste.

-• Place the lid on the jar and shake until well combined.
+- Place the lid on the jar and shake well.
 Set aside to allow flavors to mingle.

-• Drizzle with a bit of vinaigrette to coat the leaves; toss to coat evenly.
+- Drizzle with a bit of vinaigrette to coat the leaves and toss to coat evenly.